chrisckc/TodoApiDemo/README.md

 Based on the TodoApi provided in the aspnet documentation, created to demonstrate a serialization issue.

+This is a work in progress and general test harness for various things, many lines of commented out code are included for reference.

 ## Notes

 To reproduce the serialization issue: